SalesforceLabs/OrgCheck/docs/index.md

 - Any issues installing the application?
 Please, visit our [FAQ](faq)!

-## Can I run Org Check from CLI?
+## How do I install the Org Check sf plugin?

-Yes.
 Since release v8, Org Check also ships a Salesforce CLI plugin package named `@orgcheck/sfdx-plugin`.

 - This plugin runs checks directly from the command line using the same API engine.
 - Current commands include: